Get insider access

 Low-Frequency Extension

-These headphones have superb bass accuracy.
-While they very slightly roll off the lowest bass notes, they supply a good amount of thump and body for most people.
+These headphones have superb bass target compliance.
+They supply a good amount of thump and body for most people.
 You'll have no trouble hearing the rumbles of explosions going off or distant thuds and footsteps in your games.
+It's elevated in the high bass, which can sound somewhat bloated to some people, but it feels more immersive to others.

 Sound